ryancodes16/SalesTrackerScript/README.md

 Google Scripts is JavaScript for Google Suite.

+Check the latest release for the most stable and current version (MASTER Template)

 This program reads in a master program containing sales information for a company.
 It then sorts the master file into individual newly created sheets for each product type.
 Example: All ES004 get placed in a sheet called ES004.
 Once placed in a sheet the parts are then sorted by the last three digits of their product ID: